Exploring Mumbai’s CSMVS Museum

 Absolutely.
 Visiting the CSMVS was the perfect way to spend a few hours escaping the heat and immersing myself in some serious history.
 From the unexpected cool-down shower outside to the peaceful, uncrowded halls inside, it was a truly great experience.

-If you’re ever in Mumbai and need a break from the constant hustle, this is the spot.
+If you’re in Mumbai and need a break from the constant hustle, this is the spot.
 You’ll find some amazing pieces, learn a lot, and probably leave feeling a bit more zen.
-Plus, the price is really reasonable, so it's a win-win.
+Plus, the price is more than reasonable, so it's a win-win.

 Comments